Instagram marketing strategies to help your company now more than ever

 Check out these useful social media scheduling tools

 If you feel like you’re just too busy and want to schedule posts in advance, there are tools to help you.
-Hootsuite, CoSchedule, or Sprout Social are 3 popular sites that let you batch upload posts, then tell the application when you’d like them to go live.
+Facebook Creator Studio, Hootsuite, Later or Sprout Social are 4 popular sites that let you upload and schedule your posts.

 This means in one sitting, you could upload your posts for the week or month, then get back to work without having to think about what you’re going to put online.

-Keep in mind: All of these three services come with a monthly cost.
+Keep in mind: Some of these services come with a monthly cost, however, Facebook Creator Studio doesn’t!
 If you’re just starting out with Instagram, it may be best to make a reminder in your calendar to post at least 1 excellent piece of content per week.
 Then work up to 3-5 posts per week as you get more ideas.

 Get creative and post a variety of compelling content